Terms of Service

 8.5 Data Subject Requests.
 Company will handle requests in compliance with applicable privacy laws and notify Customer of any deletions or modifications made to ensure regulatory compliance.

 8.6 Subprocessors.
 Company may engage Subprocessors to provide the Service.
+Company's third-party identity resolution providers process Provider Lookup Data transiently to perform company identification and return only Resolved Company Data to Company; Company does not retain or access raw IP addresses beyond the visitor session.
 A current list of Subprocessors is available on request.
 Company will impose data protection terms on Subprocessors that are no less protective than those in these Terms and will remain liable for their acts and omissions.

 8.7 Security.
 Company will maintain reasonable and appropriate administrative, technical, and physical safeguards designed to protect Customer Data against unauthorized access, use, loss, or disclosure.
 A summary of Company's security program is available on request.